 The BEST Pasta Salad is a family recipe for pasta salad that's easily made into gluten-free pasta salad.
 It's the only party, holiday, and cookout side dish recipe you'll need!

-- 1lb gluten-free short cut pasta (or regular pasta if dish does not need to be GF)
+- 1lb gluten-free short cut pasta

 - 3 Roma tomatoes, seeded then chopped